 Not all prey capture by Phidippus involves ranged jumps or long ballistic flights.
-When these spiders do jump toward prey, however, they demonstrate a remarkable ability to launch themselves on an accurate trajectory, and to orient the catching basket formed by their eight legs around the prey position during ballistic flight.
-General features of a ranged predatory jump are highlighted in Figure 19.
-Key elements of the predatory jump as shown here include the launch onto a targeted ballistic trajectory, backward pitch during early flight, braking on the dragline during longer flight, and closing of the catching basket formed by all eight legs around the prey.
+When these spiders do jump toward prey, however, they can launch themselves on an accurate trajectory, and to orient the catching basket formed by their eight legs around the prey position during ballistic flight.
+General features of a ranged predatory jump are highlighted in Figure 20.
+Key elements of the predatory jump as shown here include the targeted ballistic trajectory, backward pitch during early flight, braking on the dragline during longer flight, and closing of the catching basket formed by all eight legs around the prey.